-Hannah is widely recognized by industry observers for her professional achievements.
-Euromoney/Legal Media Group named her one of the top female litigators in the country (1 of 9 finalists for its “Best in Litigation” category).
-Named a “Litigation Star,” a "Top U.S. Woman Litigator" and one of the "Top 250 Women in Litigation" in the nation by Benchmark Litigation, she has earned praise as one of the elite in the field.
+Hannah is widely recognized by industry observers for her professional achievements, including by the leading industry ranking guide Chambers USA, in which she was recognized as a "notable practitioner" in the Nationwide Securities Litigation Plaintiff category.
+Named a "Litigation Star," a "Top U.S. Woman Litigator" and one of the "Top 250 Women in Litigation" in the nation by Benchmark Litigation, she has earned praise as one of the elite in the field.
 Hannah has been named to Crain’s “Notable Women in Law,” an honor highlighting women at the pinnacle of their profession whose impact radiates well beyond the clients they serve.
-Hannah has been recognized by The National Law Journal as a member of the “Elite Women of the Plaintiffs' Bar” list three times and as a “Litigation & Plaintiffs’ Lawyer Trailblazer,” named a New York "Super Lawyer" by Thomson Reuter's Super Lawyers magazine, and honored as a “Titan of the Plaintiffs Bar” by legal newswire Law360, and named one of the top female litigators in the country (1 of 9 finalists for its "Best in Litigation" category) by Euromoney/Legal Media Group.
-She has also been named to an exclusive group of notable practitioners by Legal 500 US for her achievements, to the list of the "500 Leading Lawyers in America" and the list of "500 Leading Plaintiff Financial Lawyers" compiled by leading industry publication Lawdragon.
+Hannah has been recognized by The National Law Journal as a member of the "Elite Women of the Plaintiffs' Bar" list three times and as a "Litigation & Plaintiffs’ Lawyer Trailblazer," named a New York "Super Lawyer" by Thomson Reuter's Super Lawyers magazine, honored as a "Titan of the Plaintiffs Bar" by legal newswire Law360, and named one of the top female litigators in the country (1 of 9 finalists for its "Best in Litigation" category) by Euromoney/Legal Media Group.
+She has also been named to an exclusive group of notable practitioners by Legal 500 for her achievements, and included on the lists of the "500 Leading Lawyers in America" and "500 Leading Plaintiff Financial Lawyers" compiled by leading industry publication Lawdragon.